 It is a modern social phenomenon that the older generation retains their posts and positions in society much longer than ever before because of an increased life expectancy in our society.
-The social and occupational life are overfilled, and there is no place for the thoroughly prepared and highly qualified youth-in-advance.
+The social and occupational life are overfilled and there is no place for the thoroughly prepared and highly qualified youth-in-advance.
 Many parents and grandparents find it good that their children are kept dependent, docile and obedient.
-This convenient solution is unaccountable pedagogically because the parents do not make themselves superfluous for the sake of the youth becoming independent, which always is the primary task of educating.
-Youth must be supported to acquire their own standpoint in society, and a place must be made for them.4 A tension arises in the youth between their early becoming mature and the fact that, for a long time, they are not allowed to enter adulthood and must long remain "youth growing up".
+This convenient solution is unaccountable pedagogically because the parents do not make themselves superfluous for the sake of the youth becoming independent that always is the primary task of educating.
+Youths must be supported to acquire their own standpoint in society and a place must be made for them.4 A tension arises in the youth between their early becoming mature and the fact that for a long time they are not allowed to enter adulthood and must long remain

+"youth growing up".
 Then they affirm themselves in aggressive and excessive ways.

-In addition, there is a "problem of space," in the literal sense of the word - the problems of overpopulation and a shortage of housing.
-The individual drowns in a gigantic mass, receives increasingly less value, and finds his/her own position in a mass society with continually greater difficulty.
-Amidst a lack of space, the child and youth are provided no place.
+In addition, there is a "problem of space" in the literal sense of the word - the problems of overpopulation and a shortage of housing.
+The individual drowns in a gigantic mass, receives increasingly less value and finds his own position in a mass society with continually greater difficulty.
+In the midst of a lack of space, the child and youths are provided no place.
 Increasingly more terrain is forbidden to them; their movements literally are kept in check (inadequate socialization and inadequate social-societal orientation).
-Their accusation is directed against a massive socio-cultural problem situation, which not even many adults can handle, and they struggle for a position and room to move in contemporary society.
+Their accusation is directed against a massive sociocultural problem situation that not even many adults can handle and they struggle for a position and room to move in contemporary society.

-(ii) The struggle against the institutions of adults:5 The protest of youth also is directed against normative social institutions of the adult lifeworld: organizations (parties, groupings, associations, churches), traditions and bureaucratic administrations, with their unconditional norms and limitations, which have become inflexible and hostile to life and no longer meet the fundamental needs of people and, thus, no longer are experienced as meaningful and useful.
-The youth manifest an anti-institutional mentality (anti-establishment) and strive for independence and are skeptical about and negative toward a society which obstructs such strivings.
+(ii) The struggle against the institutions of adults:5 The protest of youths also is directed against particular normative social institutions of the adult lifeworld: organizations (parties, groupings, associations, churches), traditions and bureaucratic administrations, with their unconditional norms and limitations that have become inflexible and hostile to life and no longer meet the fundamental needs of people and thus no longer are experienced as meaningful and useful.
+The youth manifests an anti-institutional mentality (anti-establishment) and strive for independence and are skeptical about and negative toward a society that obstructs such strivings.

-Youth establish their own organizations and institutions in protest of the institutions of adults which often fail in their aims (family, marriage, school, church, etc.) and contend that not all young people in the family and school find the safety and recognition that, as persons, they have a need.
-Within these forms of youth communities, often there are their own group norms, values, traditions solidarity and even group discipline is maintained.
+Youths establish their own organizations and institutions out of protest against the institutions of adults that often fail in their aims (family, marriage, school, church, etc.) and contend that not all young people in the family and school find the safety and recognition that as persons they have a need.
+Within these forms of youth communities often are their own group norms, values, traditions solidarity and even group discipline is maintained.

 "In the struggle against the institutions and norms of adults there is not a lack of norms and the normative because human existence always is normative.
-According to the yardsticks of the adults, the life of youth indeed can be mal-normative but never without norms," according to Botha.6
+According to the yardsticks of the adults, the life of youths indeed can be mal-normative but never without norms," according to Botha.6